 6th Grade Programming Challenge

 Four schools piloted a programming challenge with their sixth grade students during the 2018-2019 school year.
-This opportunity will expand to all schools in 2019-2020.
+This opportunity expanded to all schools in 2019-2020.
 During the challenge, students used block-based coding to create programs or apps.
 The driving question was, How can we promote a culture of kindness in our school?
 Everyone was blown away by the great work all our students created and the students really enjoyed participating!

-Girls in Engineering, Math, and Science (GEMS)
+GEMS (Girls in Engineering, Math, and Science)

 VEX Robotics Clubs

-Several of our elementary schools offer VEX Robotics as an after school club.
+Several of our elementary schools offer VEX Robotics as an after-school club.
 Students learn how to build and control robots using teamwork and strategy to compete in events around the state.